-Orientation to the professional specialty of clinical mental health counseling, including professional roles, identity and functions, the history and philosophy of the profession, scope of practice, ethical and professional practice issues (such as managed care), credentialing, and clinical supervision, models and processes.
-Exploration of the models and programs used in the prevention and treatment of mental health across diverse populations, and the design of mental health servicedelivery systems across levels of care.
-Investigation of the organization(including emergency management systems), financing, public policy and regulatory processes of mental health service delivery systems.
-Consideration of advocacy for mental health service needs across diverse populations and for the advancement of the profession Recommended: CHD 635.
+This course provides an orientation to the professional specialty of clinical mental health counseling, including professional roles, identity and functions, the history and philosophy of the profession, scope of practice, ethical and professional practice issues (such as managed care), credentialing, and clinical supervision, models, and processes.
+The course explores models and programs used in the prevention and treatment of mental health across diverse populations, and the design of mental health service delivery systems across levels of care.
+The course investigates the organizational (including emergency management systems), ?nancing, public policy and regulatory processes of mental health service delivery systems.
+Advocacy for mental health service needs across diverse populations and for the advancement of the profession will be considered.

-Prerequisites: BSC 560, CHD 602, 603, 610, 612, 626, 635, 740.
+Prerequisites: BSC 560, CHD 602, CHD 603, CHD 610, CHD 624, CHD 730, CHD 740.